NetApp/aws_rds_fsx_automation/Powershell/README.md

   Note: packages.zip and fsxLambdaFunction.zip can be found in the Powershell/Resources folder of this repository.
   ```

-- Fsx Ontap File System with NTFS-enabled SVM created along with Fsx and SVM passwords set
+- FSx Ontap File System with NTFS-enabled SVM created along with FSx and SVM passwords set

 - Ensure that the user account executing this script has the access to manage SSM, IAM, EC2 VPC Endpoint, Lambda and S3.